electronicvisions/brainscales2-demos/0-welcome.rst

 in the terminal of your JupyterLab session.

-Make sure to start the kernel named "EBRAINS_release_..." by either selecting the E symbol or by choosing the kernel from the list of available kernels when asked to.
+Make sure to start the kernel named ``EBRAINS_release_...`` by either selecting the E symbol or by choosing the kernel from the list of available kernels when asked to.

 Shared Hardware Resources
 --------------------------